LukeCarrier/moodle-ubiquitous/README.md

 ### Behat

-Ensure that all of the Behat-related options are present in your Moodle `config.php`, then execute the following command to bootstrap your test
+Ensure that all of the Behat-related options are present in your Moodle `config.php`, then run the following command to bootstrap your test site:
-site:

 ```
 $ vagrant ssh app-debug-1 --command 'sudo -u moodle php ~moodle/htdocs/admin/tool/behat/cli/init.php'
 ```

 The acceptance test site will then be accessible from each of the application servers at `/behat`.
-Tests can be executed with:
+Run the tests with:

 ```
 $ vagrant ssh app-debug-1 --command 'sudo -u moodle ~moodle/htdocs/vendor/bin/behat --config ~moodle/data/behat/behat/behat.yml --profile chrome --no-colors --out ../behat/_all_moodle_progress.txt --format moodle_progress --out ../behat/_all_pretty.txt --format pretty'